krasimir/blog-posts/2017/HigherOrderComponents/post.md

 );
 ```

 Same snippet as above.
 We just bypass same props and for the rest of the system our `App` component looks absolutely the same.
-Now, when we have that middle layer we may trigger conditional renders by saying `setState` in the higher-order component.
+Now, when we have that middle layer we may trigger renders by saying `setState` in the higher-order component.

 ```
 const connect = function(Component, subscribe) {